helidon-io/helidon/docs/mp/telemetry.md

 - After a span is activated (creating a new scope)
 - After a scope is closed

-See the [Helidon SE documentation on span lifecycle support][helidon-se-documentation-on-span-lifecycle-support] for more detail on the Helidon SE API which supports this feature.
+See the [Helidon SE documentation on span lifecycle support][helidon-se-docum] for more detail on the Helidon SE API which supports this feature.
 You can use those features from a Helidon MP application as well, in particular receiving notification of life cycle changes of *OpenTelemetry* spans.

 Helidon MP applications which inject an OpenTelemetry `Tracer` or `Span` can easily request such notification by adding the Helidon [`@CallbackEnabled`][callbackenabled] annotation to injection points as shown in the following example.